paritytech/devops-guide/src/guides/parachain_deployment.md

 ## Create your Network Chainspec

 When launching a new parachain network, customizing the chainspec (chain specification) is a crucial step.
-Here are the general steps to customize your chainspec:
+Here are the general steps to customize your chainspec.

 ### Generate a plain Chainspec